mikemintz/react-rethinkdb/examples/tutorial/README.md

 ### RethinkDB

-[RethinkDB] is an open-source NoSQL database that we will to store and query data on the server.
+[RethinkDB] is an open-source NoSQL database that we will use to store and query data on the server.

 To install RethinkDB, run the following command in your terminal: